 2.4.
 Lewdness with a child under 16

 The Nevada crime of lewdness with a child under 16 occurs when adults touch children 15 or younger for sexual gratification.
 It is irrelevant if no sexual organ is touched.

 Lewdness with a child can be either a category A felony or a category B felony in Nevada depending on whether the child is under 14.
 A conviction also carries sex offender registration.6

 2.5.
 Sex between pupils and school employees

-Nevada law prohibits teachers from having sexual contact with their students.
-Whether the crime is a category B felony or category C felony in Nevada depends on:
+Nevada law generally prohibits teachers from having sexual contact with their students.
+It is a category C felony in Nevada.